What would you get from a robot vacuum below $300? Most likely, a product that would only pinball around.

 Newer Roborock models utilize the all-rubber side brush that I think has better durability than the bristle brush.
 If you own an older variant like the S5, you can purchase the new brush since it is backward compatible.

-One reason why Roborock was able to bring down the price of the E-Series robots is it doesn’t use LIDAR.
+Roborock was able to bring down the price of the E-Series robots because it doesn’t use LIDAR.

 Instead, it relies on a combination of two gyroscopes and an “opticEye” sensor underneath to mark its location.